LukeShortCloud/rootpages/src/commands/virtualization.rst

    "{images|ps} {-q,--quiet,--quiet=true}", "list only IDs for images or running containers" "{-f,--force}", "force an action"
+   "inspect", "view detailed information about a container" image build --squash <DOCKERFILE> <IMAGE_NAME>, build a container image from a Dockerfile and consolidate as many layers as possible image build -f <DOCKERFILE>, build an image using a Dockerfile in a different directory (the current working directory will be used by the build instead of where the Dockerfile is located)
-   "inspect", "view detailed information about a container" "network create --subnet <CIDR> <NAME>", "create a new docker network using a specific network CIDR and name" cp <SRC> <CONTAINER>:<DEST>, copy a file or directory from the hypervisor to a container
+   "network create --subnet <CIDR> <NETWORK_NAME>", "create a new docker network using a specific network CIDR and name" cp <SRC> <CONTAINER>:<DEST>, copy a file or directory from the hypervisor to a container

 .. csv-table::